PnS2018/pns2018.github.com/session_02.md

 __Remark__: Although we do not explain the Softmax Regression in details, in fact, the function is widely used by many modern deep learning systems for solving fundamental problems such as classification, and complicated tasks such as neural machine translation.

-## Stochastic Gradient Descent and its variants
+## Stochastic Gradient Descent and its Variants

 Previous sections define the learning models for Regression and Binary Classification tasks.
 We now need a training algorithm that minimizes the cost function described in the above sections.
 In this section, we introduce the most famous set of _Gradient-based Optimization_ algorithms -- Stochastic Gradient Descent (SGD) and its variants.